We are at the 1 year mark of owning the Serena & Lily Downing Table. Our family of 6 used this table heavily over the

 My husband and I use coasters if we’re having a cold drink (booze).

 The Serena & Lily website description says to always use coasters though… annnd… we don’t do that for the kids.
-For daily meals, we are not going to remember (or care) about coasters under their plastic cups of milk, and I don’t actually think that’s even necessary!
+For daily meals, no coasters under their plastic cups of milk, and I don’t actually think that’s even necessary!

 My kids plays with toys at this table, and I’ve dragged heavy platters across the top.

 How It’s Holding Up After 1 Year

 We are currently at the 1 year mark.
 Here is the current status of the table:

 - Minor scratches in the surface from items scratching across it

 - No deep chips in the paint